Übersetzung durch Neil Mussett

 7. the decision in accordance with section 1834 of the Civil Code;

-8. authorisation in accordance with section 6 of the Act on Voluntary Castration and other Treatment Methods (Gesetz über die freiwillige Kastration und andere Behandlungsmethoden);
+8. approval in accordance with section 6 of the Act on Voluntary Castration and other Treatment Methods (Gesetz über die freiwillige Kastration und andere Behandlungsmethoden);

-10. approval of the petition for divorce or dissolution of marriage or for dissolution of the life partnership by the statutory representative of a spouse or life partner who is not capable of contracting in accordance with section 125 subs.
-2 sentence 2 and section 270 subs.
-1 sentence 1 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction.
+10. approval of the petition for divorce or dissolution of marriage or for dissolution of the life partnership by the statutory representative of a spouse or life partner who is not capable of contracting in accordance with section 125 (2) sentence 2 and section 270 (1) sentence 1 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction.

-(2) The measures and orders in accordance with sections 6 to 12 of the Act Implementing the Convention on the Protection of Adults (Erwachsenenschutzübereinkommens-Ausführungsgesetz) of 17 March 2007 (Federal Law Gazette Part I p.
-314) shall remain reserved to the judge.
+(2) The measures and orders in accordance with sections 6 to 12 of the Act Implementing the Convention on the Protection of Adults (Erwachsenenschutzübereinkommens-Ausführungsgesetz) of 17 March 2007 (Federal Law Gazette I, p.
+314) remain reserved to the judge.

 Section 16